 Do you know someone going through a hard time this Christmas?
 Check out my “When the Holidays are Hard” series for helpful tips and suggestions.

-How many times have you declared this is the Christmas season you will not be frazzled, crazy and stressed out?
+How many times have you declared that this is the season you will not be frazzled, crazy and stressed out?

-Instead of enjoying the holiday season—I find myself dreading it—waiting for it to be over, and frantically search for my missing peace and joy.
+Instead of enjoying the Christmas season I find myself dreading it, waiting for it to be over, and frantically search for my missing peace and joy.

 But not any more.